adap/flower/baselines/fedavgm/README.md

 **Datasets:** CIFAR-10, and Fashion-MNIST

 **Hardware Setup:** This baseline was evaluated in a regular PC without GPU (Intel i7-10710U CPU, and 32 Gb RAM).
 The major constraint is to run a huge number of rounds such as the reference paper that reports 10.000 round for each case evaluated.
-As a reference, all the cases for the reported expected results with 1.000 round per case took 2 days.

-**Contributors:** Gustavo de Carvalho Bertoli
+**Contributors:** Gustavo de Carvalho Bertoli [(@gubertoli)](https://github.com/gubertoli)

 ## Experimental Setup